 However, here’s what I find intriguing about Paul: he doesn’t hide from uncomfortableness.
 He doesn’t run away or make excuses.
 Rather, he faces the hard stuff head-on and with the right mindset.
-It is out of love that he lingers long.
+It is out of love that he lingers long to keep the peace.

 Read 2 Corinthians 2:1-11.
-If we really love someone, we want what is best for them.
+If we love someone, we want what is best for them.
 We want them to mature in holiness, not merely happiness.
 We desire for them to be gospel-centered, Christ-craving people.
 Gosh.
 I want this more than anything for the ones I love!
 And as a result, we cannot stand idly by when we see sin eating them alive.
 Before someone we love falls off the deep-end, it is our responsibility to speak up.
-Leave your emotions at the front door and address the issue at hand, always putting the other person before your own interests or wants.
+Leave your emotions at the front door and address the issue at hand, always putting the other person before your interests or wants.
+But how do we keep the peace in love?
 Let’s get practical…

 How Do We Effectively Communicate When We’ve Been Wronged?